nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 10 → UI Components & High Fidelity Wireframes.md

 It allows movement b/w primary destinations in an app.

 ![[brave_UFmgGtw5Fx.png|400]]

 ### Buttons
 Buttons allow users to take actions and make choices, with a single tap.

-1. Text Button
+#### Text Button
 - Low emphasis
 - These are typically used for less important actions.

-2. Outlined Button
+#### Outlined Button
 - Medium emphasis
 - It is the stroke that they have that gives them more emphasis than text buttons
 - It can be used for example:
 	- Indicating the secondary action
 	- Complementing the primary action
-3. fdf
-4. dfdf
-5. dfdf